qfwc258/circuidipity/content/2014-05-13-alias-commands.rst

         $ alias dpkgg='dpkg -l | grep'
         $ alias aaa='sudo apt-get update; sudo apt-get dist-upgrade; sudo apt-get autoremove'
-        $ type ls   # display information about a command ls is aliased to `ls -aFlhv --color=auto'
+        $ type ls   # display information about a command ls is aliased to 'ls -aFlhv --color=auto'

 Aliases created at the prompt persist only for the duration of the current session.
 Make them permanent by adding them to ``$HOME/.bashrc``.
 Examples: